-- 1 Put on something M. It's only a barbecue party. - 2 She had a lovely silver M on her wrist. - 3 Most people buy clothes in 🖾. - 4 People should L companies which exploit children. - 5 Some clothing companies M profits in an unethical way. - 6 More and more teenagers L about the idea of air trade.
+- 1 Put on something casual.
+It's only a barbecue party. - 2 She had a lovely silver bracelet on her wrist. - 3 Most people buy clothes in chain stores. - 4 People should boycott companies which exploit children. - 5 Some clothing companies make profits in an unethical way. - 6 More and more teenagers care about the idea of fair trade.

+Vocabulary challenge
-3 Complete the sentences with appropriate verbs.

-- 1 Would you ever 🖾 your hair pink?
-I wouldn't. - 2 I can't he the difference between these two laptop models.
-They look the same to me. - 3 Why did you decide to a beard?
-I think you looked better when you were clean-shaven. - 4 Some women A their nails in such bright colours that you can see their hands from a distance! - 5 How often do you 🖾 make-up?

-4> Rewrite the sentences with the non-gradable equivalents of the adjectives in bold.
-Change the adverb where necessary.

-- 1 You looked really pretty in that outfit. - 2 We were a bit hungry after our shopping trip. - 3 The hotel room was very dirty, so we complained to the manager. - 4 I was a bit afraid of that man.
-He looked really unfriendly. - 5 Looking for a new pair of shoes made me really tired.

-5 Complete the sentences with the correct form of the verbs in brackets.
-Use the present simple or present continuous.

-- 1 Sheila used to like skirts, but now she 🖾 (hate) wearing them.
-She 🖉 (prefer) wearing trousers. - 2 My parents (do) the shopping every Saturday, but this week they (go) shopping on Friday. - 3 (you and your classmates / meet) tomorrow to finish your fashion project? - 4 1 (not believe) fashion models when they (say) they aren't on a diet. - 5) can't talk at the moment because I 🖾 (get) changed. - 6' Our art teacher Am (want) us to design our T-shirts during the class this week.
+- 3) Complete the sentences with appropriate verbs. - 1 Would you ever dye your hair pink?
+I wouldn't. - 2 I can't tell the difference between these two laptop models.
+They look the same to me. - 3 Why did you decide to grow a beard?
+I think you looked better when you were clean-shaven. - 4 Some women paint their nails in such bright colours that you can see their hands from a distance! - 5 How often do you wear/put on make-up? - 4 Rewrite the sentences with the non-gradable equivalents of the adjectives in bold.
+Change the adverb where necessary. - 1 You looked really pretty really gorgeous in that outfit. - 2 We were a bit hungry absolutely starving after our shopping trip. - 3 The hotel room was very dirty absolutely filthy, so we complained to the manager. - 4 I was a bit afraid absolutely terrified of that man.
+He looked really unfriendly. - 5 Looking for a new pair of shoes made me really tired really exhausted. - 5 Complete the sentences with the correct form of the verbs in brackets.
+Use the present simple or present continuous. - 1 Sheila used to like skirts, but now she hates (hate) wearing them.
+She prefers (prefer) wearing trousers. - 2 My parents do (do) the shopping every Saturday, but this week they are going (go) shopping on Friday. - 3 Are you and your classmates meeting (you and your classmates / meet) tomorrow to finish your fashion project? - 4 I don't believe (not believe) fashion models when they say (say) they aren't on a diet. - 5 I can't talk at the moment because I am getting (get) changed. - 6 Our art teacher wants (want) us to design our T-shirts during the class this week.

-- 6> Translate the Polish parts of the sentences into English.Use the verbs below. - afford agree refuse advise fancy finish make let - 1 The teacher 🖾 (zgodził się nam pomóc) with the project. - 2 I nie mam ochoty na pójście) to this party.
-I've got nothing to wear. - 3 Most people (nie mogą sobie pozwolić na kupienie) expensive clothes. - 4 The boy L (odmówił założenia) his new shoes, which made his mum angry. - 5 | (skończyłem pracować) on my presentation about ethical clothes production. - 6 My mother L (zawsze doradza mi kupowanie) clothes in second-hand shops. - 7 My dad A (nie pozwolił mi na) a tattoo on my arm. - 8 I wanted to have a piercing, but my girlfriend 1 (sprawiła, że zmienitem zdanie).
-[18
+6) Translate the Polish parts of the sentences into English.
+Use the verbs below.

+afford agree refuse advise fancy finish make let

+- 1 The teacher has agreed/agreed to help us (zgodził się nam pomóc) with the project. - 2 I don't fancy going (nie mam ochoty na pojšcie) to this party.
+I've got nothing to wear. - 3 Most people can't afford to buy (nie mogą sobie pozwolić na kupienie) expensive clothes. - 4 The boy refused to wear/put on (odmówił założenia) his new shoes, which made his mum angry. - 5 I have finished/finished/working (skończyłem pracować) on my presentation about ethical clothes production. - 6 My mother always advises me to buy (zawsze doradza mi kupowanie) clothes in second-hand shops. - 7 My dad didn't let me have (nie pozwolił mi na) a tattoo on my arm. - 8 I wanted to have a piercing, but my girlfriend made me change my mind (sprawifa, że zmienifem zdanie).